guybedford/es-module-shims/README.md

 Works in all browsers with [baseline ES module support](https://caniuse.com/#feat=es6-module).

-For support in Microsoft Edge, a [TextEncoder polyfill](https://github.com/anonyco/FastestSmallestTextEncoderDecoder) needs to be included in the environment.

 ### Import Maps

 > It is also possible to ship import maps directly in Chrome (without using this project!) through the [Chrome Origin Trial](https://developers.chrome.com/origintrials/#/view_trial/3175037737296199681).
 The hope is for this project to eventually become a true polyfill for import maps in older browsers, but this will only happen once the spec is implemented in more than one browser and demonstrated to be stable.